-When talking about airplanes, a "tailwheel" aircraft, or a "taildragger" refers to the position of the landing gear on an airplane.
-An aircraft with a tailwheel, also known as conventional gear, is an aircraft designed with its two main landing gear placed forward of the center of gravity of the airplane, or in the front of the aircraft, with a single "tailwheel" in the rear of the airplane to support the tail of the plane.
+When talking about airplanes, a "tailwheel" aircraft, or a "taildragger," refers to the position of the landing gear on an airplane.
+An aircraft with a tailwheel—also known as conventional gear—is an aircraft designed with its two main landing gear placed forward of the center of gravity of the airplane.
+So, your main landing gear is toward the front of the aircraft and there is a single "tailwheel" in the rear.
+The back wheel is to offer support to the tail of the plane.

-The term conventional can be confusing, though, as the more commonly seen gear on light aircraft these days is tricycle gear and not tailwheel style.
-Nevertheless, the term conventional (which came from the fact that most airplanes long ago were designed with a tailwheel gear configuration) implies that the airplane has a tailwheel, as opposed to tricycle gear.
+The term conventional can be confusing, though.
+With modern aircraft, the more commonly seen gear on light aircraft is a tricycle gear and not tailwheel style.
+Nevertheless, the term conventional came from the fact that most early airplanes—when they were first being designed and built—were designed with a tailwheel gear configuration.
+So, conventional means a tailwheel configuration and does not refer to the more common tricycle design.

-Aircraft with tricycle landing gear - where the two main landing gear are fixed behind the center of gravity, and the nose gear supports the nose of the aircraft in front - is more commonly seen in light aircraft today.
+Aircraft with tricycle landing gear has the two main landing gear fixed behind the center of gravity, and the nose gear supports the nose of the aircraft in front, is more commonly seen in light aircraft today.

-Tailwheel aircraft are often thought of as more challenging - perhaps even more hazardous - to fly, than an airplane that has tricycle landing gear.
-Because the position of the center of gravity is located to the rear of the main gear, ground operations (mostly landing) can be more difficult in a tailwheel aircraft.
+Tailwheel aircraft are often thought of as more challenging, perhaps even more hazardous, to fly than an airplane that has tricycle landing gear.
+The challenge comes from the position of the center of gravity being located toward the rear of the main gear.
+Pushing back the center of gravity can make ground operations—mostly landing—more difficult in a tailwheel aircraft.

 Also, because the rear of the plane is lowered, a tailwheel aircraft sits with its nose higher than the tricycle gear airplane.
 This angle lowers forward visibility for the pilot during ground operations—such as during taxi operations.